 - Shareaholic – This plugin allows readers to share your posts to their favourite social media channels.
 You can customize it to include floating sharing buttons or buttons above and below your blog posts.
 You can also use it to monetize your posts with ads, though I do not use it for this purpose.
 Be sure to go through all its settings and turn that off.
 (Again, if you’re using Divi you won’t need a separate plugin for this as Elegant Themes has a sharing plugin called Bloom)

 - Sucuri Security – This plugin is not an option.
 WordPress sites can be very vulnerable to spam and malware attacks and should be protected from all angles.
 This is one of the best I’ve found and I used it to help me clean up my site after I found out it was hacked.

 - Loginizer Security – This is also a security plugin that helps to prevent login attempts to your blog admin area.
 It sends you an alert whenever anyone, yourself included, tries to log in to your WordPress admin area.
 I have both installed.

 - Insert Headers and Footers – I use this plugin to place codes in the header and footer section of my blog.
-Various other sites that need access to your blog, like Google analytics and Pinterest, will give you codes to place in your blog’s header to verify site ownership.
+Various other sites that need access to your blog, like Google Analytics and Pinterest, will give you codes to place in your blog’s header to verify site ownership.
 This is a great way to place those codes without going into your theme’s code and mistakingly messing up anything there.
 If you’re using a premium theme like Divi, then this isn’t necessary as Divi has its own built-in area to place your header codes.

-- SG Supercache or another caching plugin – caching keeps your website superfast and Siteground has one built in to their hosting service which I love.
+- WP Cache or another caching plugin – caching keeps your website super fast.
 No one likes a slow-moving website and your page speed is a Google ranking factor so be sure to install one for a better user experience.